 - 1. Verify that tire pressure is at specification.
-See page 85. - 2.
+See page 98. - 2.
 Load the motorcycle with all intended cargo.
 Wearing your riding gear, bring the motorcycle to the upright position and sit on the operator's seat.
 If you plan to carry a passenger, have the passenger (with riding gear) sit on the passenger seat.

-WARNING!
 Do not carry a passenger unless the motorcycle is equipped with passenger seat and passenger footrests.

-- Measure shock preload from upper mount bolt center to lower mount bolt center (eye-to-eye).
-Perform this measurement on both shocks. - 4.
-Ride height should be 282 mm on both shocks.
+- 3. Measure shock preload from upper mount bolt center to lower mount bolt center (eye-to-eye) 1.
+Perform this measurement on both shocks. - Ride height should be 282 mm on both shocks.
 If the measurement differs, adjust the preload.
-See page 73.